The Animatrix: Final Flight of the Osiris

-Captain Thadeus (Kevin Michael Richardson) and Jue (Pamela Adlon) engage in a blindfolded sword fight in a virtual reality dojo.
-With each slice of their swords, they remove another part of each other's clothing.
-Immediately after cutting the other down to their underwear, they lift their blindfolds to peek at the other.
-As the two are about to kiss, they are interrupted by an alarm and the simulation ends.
+Captain Thadeus and Jue engage in a blindfolded sword fight in a virtual reality dojo.
+They do not harm each other, only damage clothing.
+At some point, they are interrupted by an alarm and the simulation ends.

-In the next scene, the hovercraft Osiris heads for Junction 21 when operator Robbie (Tom Kenny) discovers an army of Sentinels on his HR scans.
+In the next scene, the hovercraft Osiris heads for Junction 21 when operator Robbie discovers an army of Sentinels on his HR scans.
 The ship flees into an uncharted tunnel, where it encounters a small group of Sentinels patrolling the area.
 The crew members man the onboard guns and destroy the patrol.
 The ship emerges on the surface, four kilometers directly above Zion and close to the Sentinel army.
 Thadeus and Jue see that the Machines are using gigantic drills to tunnel their way down to Zion.
 The Sentinel army detects the Osiris and pursues the ship.

-Thadeus says that Zion must be warned, and Jue volunteers to broadcast herself into the Matrix to deliver the warning while the ship is doggedly pursued.
-Knowing that they are not going to make it, Thadeus and Jue admit to each other about peeking in the simulation before kissing farewell.
-Entering the Matrix, Jue eventually reaches a mail box where she drops off a package; this sets the prologue for the video game Enter the Matrix.
+Thadeus realizes and decides that Zion must be warned, and Jue volunteers to broadcast herself into the Matrix to deliver the warning while the ship is doggedly pursued.
+Knowing that neither of them will make it out alive, Thadeus and Jue admit to each other about peeking in the simulation before kissing farewell.
+Entering the Matrix, Jue eventually reaches a mailbox where she drops off a package; this sets up the prologue for the video game Enter the Matrix.
 She attempts to contact Thadeus via cell phone as the Osiris is overrun by Sentinels and crashes.
 The Sentinels tear their way into the ship, where Thadeus makes a last stand against the Sentinels.
-Shortly after Jue says "Thadeus" over her cell phone, the Osiris explodes, destroying many of the Sentinels and killing the crew.
+Shortly after Jue realizes the horror of the situation, she says "Thadeus" over her cell phone immediately before the Osiris explodes, destroying many of the Sentinels and killing the entire crew.
 In the Matrix, Jue falls dead to the ground, due to her body being destroyed on the ship.